Snowboarding Shenanigans

 Brett Nesbit, Reporter

 With snowboarding, there are great rewards and great risks.
 Cameron Dominick, who very much enjoys snowboarding, said that one of the best rewards that comes with snowboarding is that “you can always learn new tricks.
 I like to freestyle.”
 There are also risks that come along with it.
-One risk and bad story is when Cameron hit a massive jump and landed on his back, going unconscious for a moment, then he told me it felt like he couldn’t breathe.
+One risk and bad story is when Cameron hit a massive jump and landed on his back, going unconscious for a moment.
+Then he told me it felt like he couldn’t breathe.
 “I felt like I was going to die.”

-“With great risk comes great reward” – Thomas Jefferson
+“With great risk comes great reward.” – Thomas Jefferson